miqbaltariq/SECP1513202420251/06/Sanjana290605/readme.md

 # Welcome to my e-portfolio 😍

-Hi ✌️......I'm SANJANA DEVI D/O RAVI and this is my turf for uploading my works related to TIS stands for Technology and Information System.
+Hi...✌️I'm SANJANA DEVI D/O RAVI...
+A first year student doing bachelors degree in network and security ( Computer Science )...

+# This is my turf for uploading my works related to TIS stands for Technology and Information System.
 Mainly my assignments and project...

 ## HANDS ON EXPERIENCE, ASSIGNMENTS & PROJECT